-"I, John Doe, of the city of "First, It is my will and desire that all my just debts be paid.
-"Second, I give, devise, and bequeath to If this is to be a devise of real estate, it is better to describe it and state where said real estate is located; personal property should also be fully described so it may be easily identified.]
-"Third, I give, devise, and bequeath to the Conference Corporation, with headquarters at [If the gift is to the General Conference Corporation, use the following language: "I give, devise, and bequeath to the General Conference Corporation of Seventh-day Adventists, a corporation duly organized and existing under the laws of the United States of America relating to the District of Columbia, with headquarters at Washington, D. C."] [If the residue of an estate is to be given to the General Conference Corporation or any other conference corporation, use the following language: "I give, devise, and bequeath all the residue of my estate, real, personal, and mixed, that I may own or possess or be entitled to at the time of my decease."]
+"I, John Doe, of the city of \\\\\ in the county of and State of ...... being of sound and disposing mind and memory, do hereby make, publish, and declare this to be my last WILL and TESTAMENT, hereby revoking any and all former wills by me at any time heretofore made.
+"First.
+It is my will and desire that all my just debts be paid.
+"Second.
+I give. devise, and bequeath to .....
+If this is to be a devise of real estate, it is better to describe it and state where said real estate is located; personal property should also be fully described so it may be easily identified.]
+"Third, I give, devise, and bequeath to the Conference Corporation, with headquarters at If the gift is to the General Conference Corporation, use the following language: "I give, devise, and bequeath to the General Conference Corporation of Seventh-day Adventists, a corporation duly organized and existing under the laws of the United States of America relating to the District of Columbia, with headquarters at Washington, D. C."] [If the residue of an estate is to be given to the General Conference Corporation or any other conference corporation, use the following language: "I give, devise, and bequeath all the residue of my estate, real, personal, and mixed, that I may own or possess or be entitled to at the time of my decease."
+The fourth paragraph may be used to defeat an attempt to